The idea that Iran is digitally isolated from the world is a myth.

 Don’t buy any apps to bypass censorship before you arrive in Iran.

 As of late 2022, almost all the privacy software sold outside Iran (or the free versions offered in the app stores) stopped working here.
-Iran radically changed its networks and began a whac-a-mole policy of hunting and banning privacy servers.
+Iran radically altered its networks and began a whac-a-mole policy of hunting and banning privacy servers.
 Only particular protocols and particular server setups now work here.

 How to get Privacy software that works with the Internet in Iran

 Wait to ask someone in Iran after you arrive, like your tour leader.
 It would be like asking about the weather.
 Everyone here would know what you’re asking about.
-The software is by far the most common on the smart phones here, using the particular protocols capable of bypassing the latest filtering schemes.
-It’s an ongoing tragicomic cat-and-mouse of which firms outside Iran are clueless.
+The software is by far the most common on the smart phones here, using the the protocols capable of bypassing the latest filtering schemes.
+It’s an ongoing tragicomic cat-and-mouse of which firms outside Iran are largely clueless.

 Take what influencers say about Iran’s Internet with a grain of salt